aalsanie/shamash/README.md

 # Shamash

-Shamash is an architectural refactoring intellij plugin that enforces clean architecture.
+Shamash is an architectural refactoring tool (currently: intellij plugin) that enforces clean architecture.

 ### What It Offers?